WILLS VARIATION CLAIMS

-Under the Law in British Columbia, wills variation claims provide for the need of testamentary freedom, in which the owner of a property has the right to dispose of the property as they please, with specific legal and moral obligations towards immediate family, namely their children and their spouse.
+Under the Law in British Columbia, wills variation laws balance the need for testamentary freedom, in which the owner of a property has the right to dispose of the property as they please, with the specific legal and moral obligations one owes towards immediate family, namely their children and their spouse.

 Spouses and children can apply to the court to vary a will after the death of the will-maker.
 This commonly comes up when the applicant to vary the will is disinherited or left with less than an adequate share of the estate.
 The application to vary the will must be started within 180 days of the grant of probate, keeping in mind that some other deadlines may be applicable during this entire process.

 Successful applications to vary a will can result in a distribution of the estate that is not contemplated in the will itself.